bsl546/energym/docs/index.rst

 Energym  has been designed such that you are entirely free in your controller strategy and design.

-In particular, if you use Model Predictive Control or Reinforcement Learning strategies, a set of meteo files at different locations close to the real location is provided to carry out system identification/ RL training.
+In particular, if you use Model Predictive Control or Reinforcement Learning strategies, a set of weather files at different locations close to the real location is provided to carry out system identification/ RL training.

 When a controller/model has been trained, it can be finally evaluated on the predefined period of time under the predefined meto condition and KPIs.